openequella/openequella.github.io/guides/ManageInstitutions.md

 ## Display Server Message

 The Server message section is optional.
-The administrator can enter a server message to be displayed at the top of each page of the EQUELLA Digital Repository and the Server administration account.
+The administrator can enter a server message to be displayed at the top of each page of the openEQUELLA Digital Repository and the Server administration account.

 1. Select Settings from the navigation menu to display the Server administration page.
 2. Enter a Message then select the Enable message checkbox.
 3. Click Save message  to save the settings.
 4. To disable a server message, uncheck the Enable message checkbox.

-The server message is displayed at the top of each page of the EQUELLA Digital Repository and the Server administration account.
+The server message is displayed at the top of each page of the openEQUELLA Digital Repository and the Server administration account.

 ## System Password